FinalDoom/FFXI-FishingForm/readme.rst

 Overview
 --------

+.. _MisterC's version:
+.. _its FFEvo download page: http://www.ffevo.net/files/file/171-fishingform-v1662-mczip/.

 A continuation of MisterC's FishingForm, done by FinalDoom.
 This edition seeks to add additional features and fixes.
-MisterC's version can be found at http://www.ffevo.net/files/file/171-fishingform-v1662-mczip/.
+`MisterC's version`_ can be found at `its FFEvo download page`_.

 FishingForm is a GUI application built with Microsoft .NET 3.5 in C#.
 It is meant to run along side Final Fantasy XI to automate the tedium that is fishing.